 Priority Application Date: November 1, 2017

 Applicants who submit final application, test scores, and transcripts to the University Admissions Office by this date are reviewed most favorably.
-(Applications open the first week of August 2017 for Summer and Fall 2018 entrance)
+(Applications open in August 2017 for Summer and Fall 2018 entrance)

 How to Apply